psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 > And they depart, and come no more,
 > Or come as phantoms and as ghosts.
 >
-> " You shall attend me, when I call,
+> "You shall attend me, when I call,
 > To the ancestral banquet-hall.
 > Unseen companions, guests of air.
 > You cannot wait on, will be there."